-If you ask most people around Portland about Mac’s List, they will almost all say, “oh yeah, that’s the job board for nonprofit careers.”
-Yet, my company, Columbia Bank, and many other for-profit organizations also advertise here as well.
+If you ask many people around Portland about Mac’s List, they will almost all say, “oh yeah, that’s the job board for nonprofit careers.”
+Yet, my former company, Columbia Bank, and many other for-profit organizations have also advertised here as well.
 Why?

 Because good employees are good employees regardless of a company’s tax-exempt status, and we’ve found over and over again that quality nonprofit professionals can translate their skills rather seamlessly to the for-profit world.